Forthcoming – historical novel based on non-fiction, The Nine Lives of Hannah Tyrrell

 Blood and Water (Kindle Single, 2013)

-Subject: an e-book about adoption and my own search for my Iranian birth father.
+Subject: an e-book about adoption and my own decades-long search for my Iranian birth father.

 Disability, Hate Crime and Violence – An Edited Collection, (Routledge, 2012), “Language and the Media portrayal of Disability Hate Crime”, Katharine Quarmby), editors Alan Roulstone and Hannah Mason-Bish

-Subject: analytical chapter on the media portrayal of disabled people in the UK.
+Subject: analytical chapter using a contents analysis approach towards the media portrayal of disabled people in the UK.

 Scapegoat: Why We are Failing Disabled People (Portobello Press, 2011) click here